br3ndonland/fastenv/docs/contributing.md

 ## Maintainers

-### Merges

-- **The default branch is `develop`.**
-- **PRs should be merged into `develop`.** Head branches are deleted automatically after PRs are merged.
+- **PRs should be merged into the default branch.** Head branches are deleted automatically after PRs are merged.
-- **The only merges to `main` should be fast-forward merges from `develop`.**
-- **Branch protection is enabled on `develop` and `main`.**
+- **Branch protection is enabled.**
-    - `develop`:
     - Require signed commits
     - Include administrators
-        - Allow force pushes
-    - `main`:
-        - Require signed commits
-        - Include administrators
     - Do not allow force pushes
-        - Require status checks to pass before merging (commits must have previously been pushed to `develop` and passed all checks)
+    - Require status checks to pass before merging

-### Releases

 - **To create a release:**
-    - Bump the version number in `fastenv.__version__` with `hatch version` and commit the changes to `develop`.
+    - Bump the version number in `__version__` with `hatch version` and commit the changes.
         - Follow [SemVer](https://semver.org/) guidelines when choosing a version number.
 Note that [PEP 440](https://peps.python.org/pep-0440/) Python version specifiers and SemVer version specifiers differ, particularly with regard to specifying prereleases.
 Use syntax compatible with both.
         - The PEP 440 default (like `1.0.0a0`) is different from SemVer.
 Hatch and PyPI will use this syntax by default.
         - An alternative form of the Python prerelease syntax permitted in PEP 440 (like `1.0.0-alpha.0`) is compatible with SemVer, and this form should be used when tagging releases.
-As Hatch uses PEP 440 syntax by default, prerelease versions need to be written directly into `fastenv.__version__`.
+As Hatch uses PEP 440 syntax by default, prerelease versions need to be written directly into `__version__`.
         - Examples of acceptable tag names: `1.0.0`, `1.0.0-alpha.0`, `1.0.0-beta.1`
-    - Push to `develop` and verify all CI checks pass.
+    - Push the version bump and verify all CI checks pass.
-    - Fast-forward merge to `main`, push, and verify all CI checks pass.
     - Create an [annotated and signed Git tag](https://www.git-scm.com/book/en/v2/Git-Basics-Tagging).
         - List PRs and commits in the tag message:
             ```sh